veljkoRad/AI-Project/documentation/MaterialUI.md

 * Atributes
     * focused - borders shows always
     * hiddenLabel - turn off label animation
-    * slotProps - this is new way of changing placeholder
+    * slotProps
+        * Not only for TextField , but this option let you style child component .
+        * better than slotprops is to use createTheme, or styled component.

 ## 4. Responsive
 ```<Typograhpy sx={{display:{sm:'none'}}}>Responsive</Typograhpy>```